danvk/boggle-paper/paper/content.typ

   maximization onto well-known SAT problems.
 These problems are often tackled using ILP Solvers like Z3, OR-Tools or Gurobi.
-A preliminary investigation didn't show much promise here, but this is a large field and there may be some better way to frame the problem.
+A preliminary investigation didn't show much promise here, but this is a large field and more experienced practitioners may be able to use these tools to greater effect.
 - #strong[GPU acceleration] The process described in this paper relies entirely on the CPU.
 But the biggest advances in recent years have come from GPUs.
 It's not immediately clear how Boggle maximization as